pippim/pippim.github.io/programs/mserve.md

 It will get lyrics from the internet and let you synchronize them in real time by simply clicking each line as it is sung.

-## Multiple Every Things
+## Multiple Everything

 Why have one when you can have multiples?:

-- Multiple Locations (directories including mobile and file server)
+- Multiple Locations Synchronization (including mobile and file servers)
 - Multiple Playlists per location (every location has default favorites)
 - Multiple Window save positions for music library, current playing, volume control, playlists control, fine-tune time index, location maintenance, and CD encoding (ripping)
-- Multiple Monitors (remembers where each window was last used)
+- Multiple Monitors (remembers monitor window last opened on)
-- Multiple processes allow VU meters to run in background
+- Multiple processes for lag free animations
 - Multiple Show Chronology/Resume Position/TV Volume option states
-per location and per Playlist within location.
+per location and per Playlist within location
+- Multiple CD Encoding formats, quality, images and filename formatting

 Innovative features: